 Itineraries are subject to change.

-Included in the cost of the trip is the Pitt Island day trip, which is valued at $450.
-By pre-paying for this you will be placed in a priority list of passengers.
+The Pitt Island day trip, which is valued at $450 is not included in the price.
+You are able to pre-pay for this excursion which will place you on a priority list of passengers.
 If you prefer to book the trip once you arrive, we can deduct $450 from the cost of the trip.

 26 October, 2021 to 02 November, 2021